tomasliubinas/ScribblePad/README.md

 # ScriblePad

-ScriblePad is a simple native macOS note-taking application built with SwiftUI.
+ScriblePad is a simple native macOS note taking app built with SwiftUI.

 ## Requirements